About the Grade 7 Immunization Program

 Vaccines required for school attendance under the Immunization of School Pupils Act (ISPA) will need a valid religious or conscientious exemption form completed.
 Visit Immunization Exemptions for Children in School and Child Care for more information.

 Please submit the online consent form and indicate “NO” in the consent boxes and add a note to advise you are in the process of exemption.

 - What if my child cannot receive the vaccines for medical reasons?

-Visit Immunization and Exemptions for School/Daycare Attendance for instructions on medical exemptions and to download a form to be completed by your primary care provider.
+Visit Immunization Exemptions for Children in School and Child Care for instructions on medical exemptions and to download a form to be completed by your primary care provider.
 Please submit an online consent form and indicate “NO” in the consent boxes and add a note to advise you are in the process of medical exemption.